 The silent majority that roared in 2016 is beginning to see strength and respect return to everyday American life.
 And oh, boy.
 Bells were ringing across the plains and the prairies as Pompeo continued, “the age of self-inflicted American shame is over.”

-A new year is blossoming with curious escapades that not only entertain, but, at times, horrify those good people living in America’s heartland – perhaps prompting a good body-length cuddle or an application for concealed carry – maybe both.We value your comments!
-Please weigh in on our comment section below.
+A new year is blossoming with curious escapades that not only entertain, but, at times, horrify those good people living in America’s heartland – perhaps prompting a good body-length cuddle or an application for concealed carry – maybe both.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com